Skip to main content

 4. Online questionnaire plus version 2 postal questionnaire weights to be used for questions asked only of online participants and postal questionnaire respondents receiving only the other postal questionnaire

-Four additional weights (one for each of these question types) are calculated for the combined all-country sample.
+Four additional weights (one for each of these question types) are calculated for any combined country sample.

-However, in waves where the healthy eating module is included, one of the two postal questionnaires contains Northern Ireland-only questions, with the other postal questionnaire only used in England and Wales.
+However, in waves where the healthy eating module is included, one of the two postal questionnaires contains these Northern Ireland-only questions, with the other postal questionnaire only used in the other countries.
 This means:

 1. All-questionnaire weights are used for questions asked to all sample members in all online and postal questionnaires